Vschev/Gene_expression_analysis_tools/README.md

 Tools for gene expression analysis

 This repository contains Excel files for data analysis of the TCGA Breast Carcinoma dataset (42851 transcripts for 1250 patients, file is available upon request).
-Genes related to histone methylation (writers, readers, and erasers) are explored for expression variance between the groups (different stages, N-stages, and molecular subtypes), and survival analysis is performed.
+Genes related to histone methylation (writers, readers, and erasers) are examined for expression variance across molecular subtypes, and survival analysis is performed.

 It also contains several Jupyter notebooks:

 02_project+file+ANOVA.ipynb - sample grouping and ANOVA analysis

-04_survival_analysis.ipynb - survival analysis of genes in the selected groups
+04_survival_analysis.ipynb - survival analysis of a selection of genes

 Correlation.ipynb - expression correlation analysis and heatmap rendering for selected genes